 PayPal is a popular online payment service founded in December 1998 in the United States of America.
 Over the years, PayPal has been one of the best and most used online payment platforms.

 It is simple and easy to send or receive funds through PayPal because all you need is your email address with your email address you can send and receive funds on PayPal.

 There are numerous scams and fraud cases that are related to PayPal especially when it comes to account security and other related issues.

 That is why I’m creating this informative article to let you know how you can secure your PayPal account.

 Can your PayPal account be hacked by giving someone your email address?

-This is one of the thousands of PayPal security alert questions that PayPal users, be it online business owners, or others that want to make use of PayPal as a payment gateway for their online business always ask.
+This is one of the thousands of PayPal security alert questions that PayPal users, be they online business owners or others that want to make use of PayPal as a payment gateway for their online business always ask.

 Over the years the case of cybercrime has increased especially when it comes to online payment and other related issues.
 That is why it is very important to secure your PayPal and other related information.

 Although a PayPal account can be hacked, PayPal’s email address alone is not enough to hack a PayPal account.

 A hacker or scammer needs more information about the Paypal account, even after getting the primary email that is linked to such a PayPal account.